cobalt-uoft/documentation/README.md

 Cobalt is a collection of open data web APIs that allow you to interface with public information from the University of Toronto.

-Cobalt was designed to foster a culture of open data at the university.
+Cobalt is designed to foster a culture of open data at the university.
 Cobalt's web APIs are free to use and also free to [contribute](./getting-started/contributing.md) to.

 #### Getting started
 * [Introduction](./getting-started/introduction.md)